 Part 1 (in class, 8 pts.)
-Use the provided map of a small part of Spitsbergen (Sørkapp) to answer the following quesions (converse with each other, but when drafting your answers, please work on your own).
-The colored version of the map is available to help (Link to color version of map), as is the relevant portion of the map legend (link to legend).
+Use the provided map of a small part of Spitsbergen (Sørkapp) to answer the following questions (converse with each other, but when drafting your answers, please work on your own).
+The colored version of the map is available to help (link to color version of map), as is the relevant portion of the map legend (link to legend).
 It can be helpful to take a look at it to better understand your black and white copy.
 Lightly coloring in some of the units can also help you see the structure better.
 The contour interval is 50 m.

 1) Trace with a red pencil the major unconformity shown on the map.
 Be careful to trace it throughout the map area.